atlanticstarr1/dollarbank/README.md

 * If your balance is greater than or equal to the mininum balance *(default is 1 USD)* you will see interest being added to your account every 2 minutes!!!
 (DEMO purposes); In production, this will be changed to every 24 hrs.

 :bulb:  *You can manually trigger interest payments as the Admin.
-Switch to Account 1 in Metamask and click on the **Bank Admin button** button at top of the app*
+Switch to Account 1 in Metamask and click on the **Bank Admin** button at top of the app*

 * Also the value *(in USD)*, of your balances will change daily depending on the value of ETH on that day.
 This data is fed into the contract using an Oracle.